Brunswick Stew recipe from the New Perry Hotel

 Peach Pan Pie

-3 cups firm fresh peach
+3 cups firm fresh peaches

 1 cup sugar

-¼ cup water
+¼ cup water ½ cup butter

 Bring water and sugar to a boil for a few seconds (more sugar may be needed according to sweetness of peaches.)
 Add peaches and simmer while making pastry.
 Line sides of baking dish with pastry.
 Lift out peaches and layer in dish.
 Dot peaches with butter and sprinkle with flour.
 Layer until peaches are used.
 Cover top with pastry.
 Make a slash in the center of the pastry.
 Bake at 350 degrees for about 45 minutes.
-Serves 8.
+Serves eight.

-Jillinda Falen has been buying and selling antiques for over 35 years and is a licensed REALTOR® and estate liquidation specialist.
+Jillinda Falen has been buying and selling antiques for over 35 years and is a licensed REALTOR and estate liquidation specialist.
 You can contact her through the Houston Home Journal or via email at jcfalen@gmail.com.

 HHJ News